The Transgender Language Primer

 Related Link:Trans Women Are Women.
 This Isn’t a Debate. | The Root

-Tucking is defined by the Transgender Health Information Program as ways in which one can conceal the penis and testes, sometimes assisted with a gaff.
+Tucking is defined by the Transgender Health Information Program as ways in which one can conceal the penis and testes, sometimes assisted by a gaff.

 Related Link:How does tucking work and is it safe? | Healthline